SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

 # Create high-trust SharePoint Add-ins
 Learn how to create a high-trust SharePoint Add-in.
-A high-trust add-in uses digital certificates to establish a trust between the remote web application and SharePoint 2013.
+A high-trust add-in uses digital certificates to establish a trust between the remote web application and SharePoint.
 High-trust add-ins can only be installed to on premises SharePoint, not to Microsoft SharePoint Online, and they are primarily intended for use with an on premises, rather than cloud-based, web application.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).